1204khofo/Sales-Performance/README.md

 ### Exploratory Data Analysis
 EDA involves the exploring of the data to answer some questions about the Data such as;
- -What is the overall sales trend
+ - What is the overall sales trend
- -Which products are top selling products
+ - Which products are top selling products
- -What are the Regional Performances
+ - What are the Regional Performances